Netcracker/DRNavigator/documentation/Architecture.md

 ---------------------------------------------------------------------
-Kubernetes services managed by site-manager: ['postgres', 'sm-test', 'mongo', 'paas'] Kuberneets services that will be processed: ['postgres', 'sm-test', 'mongo', 'paas']
+Kubernetes services managed by site-manager: ['postgres', 'sm-test', 'mongo', 'paas'] kubernetes services that will be processed: ['postgres', 'sm-test', 'mongo', 'paas']
 ---------------------------------------------------------------------
 ```